tareq1988/wp-recaptcha-integration/readme.txt

 That's too bad...

-= I can't get it to work with my custom comments form.
+= I can't get it to work with my custom comments form / setup.
 Will you fix for me? =

 Nope.
-I cannot give support on your individual projects for free, no matter how many one star reviews you will give me.
-Have a look at the project wiki or find a WordPress coder.
+I am not giving give support on individual projects for free.
+Have a look at the project wiki, ask a question in the forum or find a WordPress coder.

+If you think you found a general issue, please post a bug report on GitHub.

+Emails sent to my Email address you might google somehow will be ignored.
+But be assured of my deepest sympathy.

 = Privacy: Will the captcha send the visitors IP address to google? =

+Yes or maybe.
-Yes and no. The captcha verification process, coming into effect after the user has solved the challenge does not require the disclosure of the visitors IP address, so it is omitted.
+Yes and no. The captcha verification process, coming into effect after the user has solved the challenge does not require the disclosure of the visitors IP address.
+You can

 But everything related to the displaying of the captcha widget like the challenge image, the JavaScripts and so on is loaded directly from Google and is very likely to be logged,